5.9.3 Debtors' Delinquent Accounts

 1. Protection of the Government's Interests.
 Prompt completion of SCI initiated courtesy investigations enables FI to file proofs of claim by the bar date, timely respond to objections and other motions before the court, and recommend appropriate legal action.
 When working these assignments, ROs and RO advisors are encouraged to:

-1. Exercise caution to avoid violations of the automatic stay, the discharge injunction, or other provisions of the Bankruptcy Code as taxpayer rights must be protected, and IRS may be required to pay damages, if such acts occur;
+1. Exercise caution to avoid violations of the automatic stay, the discharge injunction, or other provisions of the Bankruptcy Code as taxpayer rights must be protected, and the IRS may be required to pay damages, if such acts occur;

 2. Work closely with Insolvency to protect the government’s interests; and